apideck-libraries/portman/README.md

 #### Recommended

-A separate `.env` file lives in the root of your project to hold your `POSTMAN_API_KEY`, but a spec specific `.env` file can live next to your config files, and the path passed in via `envFile` cli option.
+A separate `.env` file lives in the root of your project to hold your `Postman_API_KEY`, but a spec specific `.env` file can live next to your config files, and the path passed in via `envFile` cli option.
 This is useful if you have Portman managing multiple specs that have unique environment requirements.

 ### CLI Configuration